crashtestoz/homebridge-http-lux/README.md

 # homebridge-http-lux
 Supports http ambient light sensor devices on the Homebridge platform.
 Additional hardware required.
 This is a modified version of the https://github.com/metbosch/homebridge-http-temperature plugin.
 This version only supports the light sensor.
+MAX lightlevel is set to 800.

 # Installation